RWS/studio-api-docs/apiconcepts/projectautomation/about_packages.md

 A project package is essentially a zip file containing an XML manifest file, describing its contents, plus the project files that are part of the manual task.
 For more information on the contents of a project package, see [project packages](#project-packages).

-When the task assignee receives the project package, it can be opened in Trados Studio in order to perform the manual task.
-When opening a project package in Trados Studio, the contents of the package are extracted, and a Trados Studio project is created based on the system of the assignee.
-Except for the fact that this project was created by opening a package rather than through the **Create Project Wizard**, it is standard Trados Studio project, i.e. the same functionality is available as for a 'normal' project, which was created in the **New Project** wizard.
+When the task assignee receives the project package, it can be opened in <Var:ProductName> in order to perform the manual task.
+When opening a project package in <Var:ProductName>, the contents of the package are extracted, and a <Var:ProductName> project is created based on the system of the assignee.
+Except for the fact that this project was created by opening a package rather than through the **Create Project Wizard**, it is standard <Var:ProductName> project, i.e. the same functionality is available as for a 'normal' project, which was created in the **New Project** wizard.

-After performing the manual task, for instance by translating the project files in the Trados Studio translation editor, the user selects the translated files and creates a **return package** in order to send the translated or edited files back.
+After performing the manual task, for instance by translating the project files in the <Var:ProductName> translation editor, the user selects the translated files and creates a **return package** in order to send the translated or edited files back.
 Like a project package, a return package is a ZIP file containing an XML manifest file and the translated project files.
 For more information on the contents of return packages, see [return packages](#return-packages).

 When the task assigner receives and opens the return package, the project from which the package originated is identified and the translated files are added to that project.